TWBug/GoldCardHenge/content/qualification/field-of-science-technology.en.md

 {{< /accordion >}}

-{{< accordion title="Nobel laureates, Tang Prize recipients, ..." suffix="4." bottemless="true" >}}
+{{< accordion title="Nobel laureates, Tang Prize recipients, Wolf Prize recipients, Fields Medal recipients, or recipients of other internationally-recognized awards at an equivalent level." suffix="4." bottomless="false" >}}

-**Nobel laureates, Tang Prize recipients, Wolf Prize recipients, Fields Medal recipients, or recipients of other internationally-recognized awards at an equivalent level.**
+Please provide

-Please provide: Documents verifying receipt of internationally-recognized domestic or foreign awards or prizes.
+Documents verifying receipt of internationally-recognized domestic or foreign awards or prizes.
 {{< /accordion >}}

-{{< accordion title="University chair professor, professor, associate professor, ..." suffix="6." bottemless="true" >}}
+{{< accordion title="University chair professor, professor, associate professor, ..." suffix="6." bottomless="false" >}}

 **The applicant has currently or has previously been a university chair professor, professor, associate professor, or research institution researcher or associate researcher, has major academic contributions or important professional works, or has earned recognition for published research results during the most recent three years.**